Double Thick Crochet Hot Pad Pattern (Heat-Safe + Beginner-Friendly)

 My grandma made versions of these all the time.
 When they wore out, she’d simply repurpose them as dishcloths or toss them without a second thought — because handmade things were meant to be used and loved.

 DISCLAIMER: This page contains affiliate links.
-Purchases made through such links will reward me a small commission at no extra cost for you.
-I always have my readers’ best interest at heart.
+Purchases made through such links will reward me a small commission at no extra cost to you.
+I always have my readers’ interest at heart.
 Also, as an Amazon Associate, I earn from qualifying purchases.
-See our Disclosure Policy.
+See full disclosure here.

 Materials for the Double-Thick Crochet Hot Pad